Breaking Down Australia’s Banks

 As for customer-owned or mutual banks, there are quite a few to choose from, such as Bank Australia, Beyond Bank, Heritage Bank, IMB Bank and Victoria Mutual Teachers Bank.
 Want to know more?
 Here’s a quick rundown on some of the mutual banks and where they came from.

-Formally known as bankmecu, Bank Australia was Australia’s first mutual bank, and represents the amalgamation of 56 credit unions.
-Today, nearly 130,000 people and community sector organisations call the bank their own.
+Formally known as Bankmecu, Bank Australia was Australia’s first customer-owned bank, representing the amalgamation of 72 credit unions and co-operative banks.
+Today, nearly 186,863 people and community sector organisations call the bank their own

 Back in 1981, the Darling Downs Building Society and the Toowoomba Permanent Building Society merged to become Heritage Building Society.
 In 2011, the organisation gained ‘bank’ status and was renamed Heritage Bank.
-It’s now currently the largest customer-owned bank in Australia.
+It’s now one of the largest customer-owned bank in Australia.

 IMB Bank became a mutual bank in 2015, after starting life as the Illawarra Mutual Building Society around 135 years ago.
-With branches in 44 locations across every state and territory in Australia, IMB Bank has around 180,000 members and $5 billion in assets.
+With branches in 52 locations across New South Wales, the ACT, and Melbourne, IMB Bank has around 186,863 members and over $7.3 billion in assets.

 Bank First formerly known as Victoria Teachers Mutual Bank, a credit union was set up to provide specifically for the financial needs of teachers and those working in education.
 Starting up in 1972, the credit union had 48 customers and $480 in start-up capital.
 Today, that’s grown to include more than 100,000 customers and $2 billion in assets.